 This is a win-win for sure, you get a closer shave and your throw-away shavers disappear for good.
 I wonder what the impact on that 2 billion would be if a ton of men switched to straight razor shaving?

 Now, the transition does take some time and you will need a few more gadgets in the bathroom for your shaving ceremony.
-Speaking of which, taking the hair off your face should be a celebration and not some mundane routine that you are forced to do by society.
+You also may have trouble packing it for vacations, but it's doable with this guide.
+Nonetheless, taking the hair off your face should be a celebration and not some mundane routine that you are forced to do by society.

 Oops, the rebel in me got out of the box for a minute, but you get what I mean.
 Using a straight razor is an awesome option and it sure is better on this planet.